Tools for Practice

 BOTTOM LINE

 TXA is more effective than placebo, progestins, or NSAIDs.
-Menstrual blood loss is reduced in ~40% of women with TXA compared to ~10% with placebo, with 5-10 fewer sanitary items used/cycle and similar adverse events.
+Menstrual blood loss is reduced in ~40% of women with TXA compared to ~10% with placebo, with 5-10 fewer sanitary items used/cycle.
+Adverse events are similar to placebo.
 However, more women benefit from a levonorgestrel intrauterine device (IUD) than TXA (~60% versus 30%).
 Effects on bleeding duration and flooding are inconsistent.

 CFPCLearn Logo